|With the contribution of:|

 Invited presenters will be invited to register one presenter for the conference at the “invited presenter” rate.
 The invited presenter rate consists of a 100 Euro registration fee that will cover the costs of 2 nights single accommodation, reception, lunches, and conference banquet.
 (Anything other than single accommodation must be provided outside of Kings College, and is at the expense of the participant.
 Additional guests may be registered for the Conference Banquet at the cost of 50 Euros per guest.)
 There is a 200 Euro registration fee for all other participants that will include the banquet, lunches and refreshments, but not accommodation.
 There is a 100 Euro registration fee for day-participants (that includes lunches and refreshments but not lodging or the conference banquet).
 All other questions regarding fees, registrations and accommodation should be sent to Kristine.Kjeldsen@graduateinstitute.ch.

-Registration for conference presenters are due by 20th June 2013.
+Registration will open on 1st June 2013.
+Registrations for conference presenters are due by 20th June 2013.
 Registration for all other participants closes on the 20th August 2013.

 Further registration details and all other conference information will be provided on the BIOECON web-site at www.bioecon-network.org.